madebytheo/WatchlistPlus/README.md

 - **CSS custom properties** for consistent theming
 - **Design tokens** for spacing, colors, and typography
-- **Mobile first responsive design** with a focus on PWA functionality rather than larger screens and computers
+- **Mobile first responsive design** with a focus on PWA functionality
 - **Component based CSS architecture**

 ## Getting Started